 Monash staff have access to a great range of employee benefits and discounts including accommodation, travel, travel insurance, airport parking and car hire and plenty more.
 Read more information in the range of employee benefits and staff discounts

-Visit the BUPA Corporate webpage:
+For pricing and detailed information: Visit the BUPA Corporate webpage:

-- Username: monashuni
+- Username: monashunibupa

 - Password: healthplan